Basics

 What Is Oxytocin?
 The Love Hormone, Explained

-It’s a hormone made in our brains and other tissues that’s involved in many everyday life events and behaviors, including social bonding, the milk let-down reflex in breastfeeding, contractions of the uterus that help mothers give birth, pair bonding, mate guarding, sexual pleasure, and parenting behavior.
+It’s made in our brains and other tissues that’s involved in many everyday life events and behaviors, including social bonding, the milk let-down reflex in breastfeeding, contractions of the uterus that help mothers give birth, pair bonding, mate guarding, sexual pleasure, and parenting behavior.

 It’s known for its involvement in feelings like empathy, trust, and the tend-and-befriend response, and for rewarding us with feelings of well-being for maintaining positive social connections.